 - 1. Student's name, birth date, biological gender, and names and addresses of the student's parents/guardians

 - 2. Academic transcript

 - 3. Attendance record

 - 4. Accident reports and health record

 - 5. Record of release of permanent record

 - 6. Standardized testing information

 - 7. Intelligence and aptitude test scores

 A student's parent/guardian may review these records within fifteen (15) days after a request has been made in writing to the principal or the school secretary.
 An official transcript of records will be forwarded to a requesting school within ten (10) days of the request.

-An official transcript of a student's scholastic record will not be forwarded to another school until all outstanding fines and fees have been paid.
+An official transcript of a student's scholastic record will not be forwarded to another school until all outstanding fines and fees have been paid, the file is completed, and is in accordance with the Missing Children Registration Law (see below).
 An unofficial transcript shall be sent until all outstanding fines and fees have been sent.

 At the end of five years, the records will be purged and only the permanent records will be reduced and kept on file.
 A parent/guardian may request copies of these records before the end of the five years for a cost not to exceed .35 per page.